satmxd/Realtime-ACII-Video-Player/README.md

 # Realtime-ACII-Converter
-Converts Camera feed or video/photo to ASCII characters and prints it in realtime.
+Converts Camera feed or video/photo to ASCII characters and displays it in realtime in the terminal.

-*Note: IDLE Text size must be set to ~8 and  fullscreen for viewing text.*
+*Run ascii-converter.py in the console to use it.*